Cefdinir (By mouth)

 Treats bacterial infections.
 This medicine is a cephalosporin antibiotic.

 OmnicefThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to cefdinir or to any type of cephalosporin.

 How to Use This Medicine:

 - Take your medicine as directed.

-- Shake the oral liquid well before using the medicine.
+- Shake the oral liquid well before use.